Breaking the Communities: Characterizing community changing users using text mining and graph machine learning on Twitter: Methods

 \subsection{Unsupervised Learning: Community Detection}

-In a given graph, a community is a set of nodes largely connected among them and with little or no connection with nodes of other communities \cite{yang2016comparative}.
+In a given graph, a community is a set of nodes strongly connected among them and with little or no connection with nodes of other communities \cite{yang2016comparative}.
 We implement an algorithm to detect communities in large networks which allows us to characterize the users by their relationship with other users.
-In this context, the modularity is defined as the fraction of the edges that fall within a given community minus the expected fraction if edges were distributed at random \cite{brandes2007modularity}.
+In this context, the {\em modularity} is defined as the fraction of the edges that fall within a given community minus the expected fraction if edges were distributed at random \cite{brandes2007modularity}.
 The Louvain method for community detection \cite{blondel2008fast} seeks to maximize modularity by using a greedy optimization algorithm.
 This method was chosen to perform the analysis due to the characteristics of the database.
-While other algorithms such as label propagation are good for large data networks, their performance decreases if clusters are not well defined \cite{lancichinetti2009community}.
+While other algorithms such as Label Propagation are good for large data networks, their performance decreases if clusters are not well defined \cite{lancichinetti2009community}.
 In contrast, in these cases the Louvain or Infomap methods obtain better results.
-However, given that the number of nodes is in the order of hundreds of thousands and edges in the order of one million, the Louvain method has a better performance \cite{emmons2016analysis} than other ones.
+However, for the size of our graphs (in the order of hundreds of thousands of nodes and about one million edges), the Louvain method is more efficient than the other ones in terms of computation time required because it scales roughly linearly with the number of edges ~\cite{emmons2016analysis}.

-Despite having found several communities, we just considered the largest for each case.
-For the 2017ARG and 2019ARG dataset we used the four biggest communities because, when examining the text of the tweets and the users with the highest degree, each one had a clear political orientation corresponding to the four biggest political parties in the election.
-These communities are labeled as ``Cambiemos'', ``Unidad Ciudadana'', ``Partido Justicialista'' and ``1 Pais'' for 2017ARG and ``Frente de Todos'', ``Juntos por el Cambio'', ``Consenso Federal'' and ``Frente de Izquierda-Unidad'' for 2019ARG (electoral context is provided in the Appendix).
+Despite having found several communities, we just considered the largest ones for each case.
+For the 2017ARG and 2019ARG datasets we used the four biggest communities because, when examining the text of the tweets and the users with the highest degree, each one had a clear political orientation corresponding to the four biggest political parties in the election.
+These communities are labeled as ``Cambiemos'', ``Unidad Ciudadana'', ``Partido Justicialista'' and ``1 Pais'' for 2017ARG and ``Frente de Todos'', ``Juntos por el Cambio'', ``Consenso Federal'' and ``Frente de Izquierda-Unidad'' for 2019ARG (electoral context is provided in the supporting information).
+Regarding the 2020US dataset, we used the 2 biggest communities because of the bipartisan political system of the United States (Republicans and Democrats) and the clear structure present in the retweet networks, where only two big clusters concentrate almost all of the users and interactions (see Fig \ref{gephi1}).
+In contrast, the Argentinean election datasets have two principal communities and some minor communities as well.
+This network topology with highly connected and polarized clusters had been reported in previous works \cite{garimella2018quantifying, aruguete2018time, conover2011political, stewart2018examining, brady2017emotion, cherepnalkoski2015retweet}.